ncandio/Health_Check_PostgreSQL/README.md

 # Website Monitoring System

-A robust Python application for monitoring website availability and content verification.
+A robust Python application for monitoring website availability and content verification with PostgreSQL database integration.

 ## Overview